Generic selectors

 What are the common errors when connecting QGIS to MSSQL, and how do I troubleshoot them?

-– Ensure that the firewall on the SQL Server and client machine allows traffic on the SQL Server port (usually 1433).
+• Firewall issues: Ensure that the firewall on both the SQL Server and client machine allows traffic on the SQL Server port (default: 1433).

-How do I visualize MSSQL spatial data in QGIS?
+How do I visualise MSSQL spatial data in QGIS?

-Once you have connected to MSSQL in QGIS, you can visualize spatial data:
+Once you have connected to MSSQL in QGIS, you can visualise spatial data as follows:

-5. **Visualize Data**: The selected spatial data will appear as a new layer in QGIS.
-You can now style and analyze it using QGIS tools.
+5. Visualise data: The selected spatial data will appear as a new layer in QGIS, where you can style and analyse it using the full range of QGIS tools.

 Can I edit MSSQL spatial data directly in QGIS?